jintobeans/nyt-ui/README.md

 Given: One API endpoint belonging to NYT Books API that returns overview information

-* Build an intuitive user interface
+* Build an intuitive and responsive user interface

-* Make UI as responsive as possible

 * Avoid using any CSS frameworks

-* Use SASS to write CSS better

 * Be supported by all modern browsers